ExampleTeam2/lost-and-found/Tasks.md

 ## Done

 - [ ] Create Baseline Model #Modeling
+- [ ] Load pre-trained weights and do some transfer learning , freeze some layers and unfreeze dense layers #Modeling
 - [ ] Create CNN-Architecture for the Model #Modeling
 - [ ] Define base metric for training and evaluating #Modeling
 - [ ] Create a structure for data science project #DataPreparation #DataUnderstanding #Modeling #Evaluation #Deployment